 “I don’t dream about anyone, except myself”

 Like I say, I really like the Smiths and indeed a lot of Morrissey’s solo work.
-It’s just that, even as a teenager, I was a bit put off about what a precious little snowflake the lead singer was.
+It’s just that, even as a teenager, I was a bit put off about what a precious little snowflake he is.
 There was a show on British television about a decade ago called “I’ve Never Seen Star Wars”, the premise of which was to get famous (or at least, semi-famous) people on and then expose them to pop cultural items that were both ubiquitous enough to be recognisable to most of the viewing audience yet had somehow escaped the purlieu of the featured guest.
-Nigel Havers was on and he was exposed to the Smiths for the first time.
+Nigel Havers was a guest and he was exposed to the Smiths for the first time.
 He liked some of the tunes enough, but was a bit put off by Morrissey’s preciousness.
 “I don’t understand his angst,” Havers said.
 “I don’t know what he’s got to be depressed about.”
 Asked if he didn’t feel a little alienated himself as a teen, Havers said “Well, we just got on with it”.
 Havers did mention that he found Morrissey a little scary.
-The host, Marcus Brigstocke, asked if he that was because he was worried Morrissey might whine him to death.
+The host, Marcus Brigstocke, asked if that was because he was worried Morrissey might whine him to death.
 The crowd laughed in recognition.

 Perhaps I’ve got this all wrong though: maybe it is Moz’s snowflakery itself that is part of the big appeal to the socially conservative, as opposed to something they just look past.
 A big portion of the Right over the past decade has relinquished what you used to be their defining feature: that people, once they reach an appropriate age, are responsible for themselves and whatever they do.
 People are just supposed to “get on with it”.
 This concept has been chucked aside by a great many people defining themselves as being on the Right: now, everything is someone else’s fault.
-So much so that they took on King God Snowflake as their idol without noticing how ironic that is.
+So much so that they took on King God Snowflake as their idol without noticing how ironic that might be.